bvoight/GCB535/Syllabus.md

 accept late turn-ins.
 This material is required in order to fully participate in the in class exercises.

-* Homework is due at the start of class immediately following the class in which it was assigned (e.g. homework assigned Monday is due at the start of class on Wednesday).
-Homework will be accepted up to one class period after its due date (e.g. assigned Monday would be accepted at the start of class on Friday), but grades will be penalized (minus 30% off).
+* Homework for the previous week will be due at the start of each week on Monday at the start of class (e.g. homework assigned Monday, Wednesday, and/or Friday is due at the start of class on the next Monday at 10:00a).

+* Homework will be accepted up to Wednesday of that week, but grades will be penalized (minus 30% off).
 If you would like to have an assignment graded under this late policy, you must e-mail one of the course directors before the start of the class period in question.

 ## Plagiarism policy